VenomousSteam81/cookie-clicker-new/README.md

 * Create at least 1 backup
     - Original version
 * I recommend that you do NOT use the save file that you played with this version on the original version, as it might break the file even more

+## WHY DON'T I SEE ANY OF THE FEATURES
+* If you use a new save file, you need to hit the `Legacy` button, which requires a minimum of `3,000,000,000,000 (3 trillion) cookies)`.

+## WHY WON'T ANYTHING WORK
+* Create an issue on the GitHub page with the template named `File an Issue`